Moravian instruments, Inc., source: https://www.gxccd.com/art?id=579&lang=409, printed: 28.09.2020 0:12:39

 Software and driver support of the Cx series CMOS cameras is as rich as is the case of their Gx series CCD camera siblings.

-The SIPS (Scientific Image Processing System) software package version 3.16 or later is necessary to control C1 cameras.
+The SIPS (Scientific Image Processing System) software package version 3.21 or later is necessary to control C2 cameras including latest C2-7000.

 Powerful SIPS (Scientific Image Processing System) software, supplied with the camera, allows complete camera control (exposures, cooling, filter selection etc.).
 Also automatic sequences of images with different filters, different binning etc. are supported.
 With full ASCOM standard support, SIPS can be also used to control other observatory equipment.
 Specifically the telescope mounts, but also other devices (focusers, dome or roof controllers, GPS receivers etc.).